 They sometimes describe Empress Elisabeth (1837 -1898) as the Princess Diana of the 19th century, given their shared experiences.

-So you can see, for example, Elisabeth’s original bridal train, a couple of dresses, toiletry items and more.
+You view, for example, Elisabeth’s original bridal train, a couple of dresses, toiletry items and more.

-For more locations in Vienna relative to Sisi, see this guide.
+(For more locations in Vienna relative to Sisi, see this guide.)

 Tickets & visitor tips